ruudalves/bcnc_intv2/README.md

 * Using Spring JPA (Hibernate embedded)

 For many reasons, but the main one is to prevent using standard hardcoded queries, if case of breach, SQL injecting is much easier.
-Also allows to abstract further from the infrastructure.
+Also allows to abstract further from the infrastructure and domain.

 # Local